-The following section contains the observations relayed to management that are control deficiencies, which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
-These items are not included in your audit report, as they are not considered to be significant deficiencies or material weaknesses, however, they are deficiencies that could evolve into material findings if not addressed or corrected.
+The following section contains the observation relayed to management that are immaterial instances of noncompliance, which we feel needs to be communicated to you so appropriate action may be taken to correct these deficiencies.
+These items are not included, but are referred to, in your audit report, as they are not considered to be significant deficiencies or material weaknesses.
+They are immaterial deficiencies that could evolve into material findings if not addressed or corrected.